unparalloser/bfpile/README.md

 If no option is provided, bfpile defaults to compiling to Linux x86-64.

+Enter `bfpile` without any arguments to get help :)

-## Tests
+## How to Test

-You can run bfpile with any of the tests contained in `vendor` folder. `mandelbrot.bf` is mainly used for benchmarking.
+You can test bfpile with any of the programs in `vendor` folder. `mandelbrot.bf` is mostly useful for benchmarking.

 ## Contributing